openaps/AndroidAPSdocs/docs/EN/Getting-Started/Future-possible-Pump-Drivers.md

 This is list of some Pumps floating around there, and status of support for them in any of Looping systems and then status in AAPS.
 On end there is some info, what is required for a pump to be "Loop capable".

-## Pumps whose support is in development

-### Medtronic

-**Loop status:** Some of older versions of pumps are loopable, but not the newer models (see below)

-**Other implementations:** OpenAPS, Loop

-**Java implementations:**  Partial implementation available [Rountrip2](https://github.com/TC2013/Roundtrip2), and [RileyLinkAAPS](https://github.com/andyrozman/RileyLinkAAPS)

-**AAPS implementation status:** Work in progress.
-See [Andy's AndroidAPS fork](https://github.com/andyrozman/AndroidAPS), branch medtronic_andy.
-Most of work was done on [RileyLinkAAPS](https://github.com/andyrozman/RileyLinkAAPS) to get framework and commands working.
-There is project (Medtronic) and tickets opened for future development on that repository, development is being done on branch dev_medtronic (which is default branch there).
-There is also gitter room: RileyLinkAAPS/Lobby.
-AAPS.
-0.10 test "release" is out, with about 95% of all functionality, at the moment what is missing is synhronization of TBRs and Pump "Delivery stopped" events.
-Project will probably be merged to main repository by end of July 2019.
-For details and timing see [Project board](https://github.com/andyrozman/RileyLinkAAPS/projects/1).

-**Hardware requirement for AAPS:** RileyLink (with 916 MHz antenna).

-**Loopable versions:** 512-522, 523 (Fw 2.4A or lower), 554 (EU firmware 2.6A or lower, CA firmware 2.7A or lower).
-Same for 7xx versions.
-All other devices are not supported, and probably won't be.

-***

-### Insulet Omnipod (with "old" Eros Pods) ([Homepage](https://www.myomnipod.com/en-gb/about/how-to-use))

-**Loop status:** Not supported natively by AAPS at the moment.
-Decoding of the Omnipod protocol is finished- [OpenOmni](http://www.openomni.org/) and [OmniAPS Slack](https://omniaps.slack.com/)

-**Other implementations:**
-- Omnipy for AndroidAPS (stable in testing, requires Raspberry Pi as well as RileyLink, and specially modified AndroidAPS)
-- OmniCore for AndroidAPS (not release yet, C# code running "natively" on Android, requires only RileyLink and specially modified AndroidAPS - next version of Omnipy project).
-- [iOS Loop](https://loopkit.github.io/loopdocs/) (stable, released, requires RileyLink).

-**Java implementations:**  None till now.

-**AAPS implementation status:** Work on a native Java driver for Omnipod on AAPS is progressing on [AAPS-Omnipod/AndroidAPS](https://github.com/AAPS-Omnipod/AndroidAPS) (omnipod_eros branch).
-It does not require a Raspberry Pi.
-You can follow progress on [the OmniAPS Slack](https://omniaps.slack.com/) on channel android-driver.
-A first public test version is expected to be released around January 2020.

-**Hardware requirement for AAPS:** RileyLink with Omnipod firmware (2.x) and 433 MHz antenna.

 ## Pumps that are Loopable